jessefalzone/svg-map/README.md

 ## Installation and Usage

 I'm new to [poetry](https://python-poetry.org/docs/), so I'm trying it out here.
-The only dependency is BeautifulSoup4, so as an alternative you can install that, skip poetry, and run map-to-svg.py normally.

 1. Install [poetry](https://python-poetry.org/docs/#installation).
 1. Clone this repo.